manu72/ghostwriter/USERGUIDE.md

 - Use `historical build` only for historical authors (created with `historical create`)
 - Use `dataset build` for manually created authors

+**Enhanced search issues**

+**"No figures found matching your search"**
+- Try increasing the count: `--count 15` or `--count 20`
+- If using name mode, try description mode or let auto-detection decide
+- Check spelling of figure names
+- Try broader or more specific search terms

+**"Auto-detected search mode: [mode]" seems wrong**
+- Use explicit mode selection: `--mode name` or `--mode description`
+- For ambiguous queries, the system defaults to description mode for safety
+- Example: `"Shakespeare style"` → detected as description (use `--mode name` for the person)

+**Search results don't include expected figure**
+- Try different search terms or synonyms
+- Increase result count: `--count 15` or `--count 20`
+- Use name search for specific people: `--mode name`
+- Check if the figure might be known by different names or titles

+**"Invalid count" or "Invalid mode" errors**
+- Count must be between 1-20
+- Valid modes: auto, name, description
+- Check command spelling and syntax

 ### Getting Help

 **View command help:**